peter/visitor-location-map/web-app/README.md

 # Visitor Location Map - Web App

 This is the web app that displays visitor locations.
-It was created using Vite, React, TypeScript, Tailwind CSS, and Google Maps.
+It was created using Vite, React, TypeScript, and Google Maps.

 ## Developer Setup